Energy Insights

 This component provides users with a quick overview by comparing this week's energy consumption to the previous week's consumption.
 It is implemented market-agnostic by accepting the same props as the ConsumptionGraph component.

-Disclaimer: Due to the "core nature" of the measurements API, all the queried subfields should be consistent and available for all markets.
+Disclaimer: The measurements API is designed so that queried subfields are consistent and available across Kraken instances.
 However, the actual data returned will vary and depend on the correct and full implementation of the core measurements engine within Kraken. (e.g., currently, GER 🇩🇪 will not return any costOfUsage data via the metaData object) yet.
 The components and their underlying queries won't throw any errors and show fallbacks if your market might still be missing some specific data.

 GB 🇬🇧

-- To visualize data for multiple properties under an account, there is a property picker in the top right corner using the
+- In the British market (Kraken GB), to visualize data for multiple properties under an account, there is a property picker in the top right corner using the

-propertiesfield on the AccountType GraphQL endpoint.
+propertiesfield on the AccountType (Kraken GB) GraphQL endpoint.
 ThepropertyIdis then passed to theConsumptionGraphcomponent. - To display data for

-gassupply points, we use thegasMeterPointsfield on the PropertyType GraphQL endpoint and pass themprnfield from the GasMeterPointType asmarketSupplyPointIdto theConsumptionGraphcomponent. - Up until now, the API only provides information via the statistics field about which subcosts the total cost of a measurement is composed of.
+gassupply points, we use thegasMeterPointsfield on the PropertyType (Kraken GB) GraphQL endpoint and pass themprnfield from the GasMeterPointType (Kraken GB) asmarketSupplyPointIdto theConsumptionGraphcomponent. - Up until now, the API only provides information via the statistics (Kraken GB) field about which subcosts the total cost of a measurement is composed of.
 The fields

 label/descriptioncannot be used yet to attribute those cost entries to different tariff bands that were active at the time of usage.